TheRustyPickle/Vial/README.md

 [A web UI is available](https://rustypickle.onrender.com/) with [source code](https://github.com/TheRustyPickle/My-Site/blob/main/app/src/secrets.rs) and is used as the default URL in the CLI.
 The site uses the same `srv-lib` and can only perform decryption on the client.

+[A demo secret](https://rustypickle.onrender.com/secrets/01KFZPC330S6S45221BF7XV8JR) can be viewed here with the password `password`

 ## Project Status & Disclaimer

 This project: